q-bitx/Source-/README.md

 rpcuser=qbx
 rpcpassword=qbxpass
-# Logs
 printtoconsole=0
 maxconnections=32

 EOF

-# run qbitx
+### run qbitx
-./qbitx ⎘
+./qbitx

-# If the node is running correctly, you will see the current block height and network status.
+### If the node is running correctly, you will see the current block height and network status.
-./qbitx-cli  getblockchaininfo ⎘
+./qbitx-cli  getblockchaininfo

-# Create a New Wallet
+### Create a New Wallet
-./qbitx-cli  createwallet "pqwallet" ⎘
+./qbitx-cli  createwallet "pqwallet"
-./qbitx-cli  listwallets ⎘
+./qbitx-cli  listwallets

-# Generating Mining Address
+### Generate wallet
-./qbitx-cli -rpcwallet=pqwallet getnewaddress "" pq ⎘
+./qbitx-cli -rpcwallet=pqwallet getnewaddress "" pq
-# balances
+### balances
-./qbitx-cli -rpcwallet=pqwallet getaddressbalances ⎘
+./qbitx-cli -rpcwallet=pqwallet getaddressbalances

-# Backup Your Wallet
+### Backup Your Wallet
-# The wallet stores a set of individual private keys.
+### The wallet stores a set of individual private keys.
-# The backup is wallet.dat with these keys.
+### The backup is wallet.dat with these keys.
-# All new addresses created after the backup will be lost
+### All new addresses created after the backup will be lost

-./qbitx-cli -rpcwallet=pqwallet backupwallet ~/.qbitx/backup_$(date +%Y%m%d_%H%M%S) ⎘
+./qbitx-cli -rpcwallet=pqwallet backupwallet ~/.qbitx/backup_$(date +%Y%m%d_%H%M%S)

-# restore wallet for example
+### restore wallet for example
-./qbitx-cli restorewallet pqwallet /home/sus/wallet/pqwallet ⎘
+./qbitx-cli restorewallet pqwallet /home/sus/wallet/pqwallet

-# For send coins
+### For send coins
-# there are three types of fee - low\normal\high
+### there are three types of fee - low\normal\high
-./qbitx-cli -rpcwallet=pqwallet pqsendfrom "FROMYOURADDRESS"  "TOADDRESS" 5.0 normal ⎘
+./qbitx-cli -rpcwallet=pqwallet pqsendfrom "FROMYOURADDRESS"  "TOADDRESS" 5.0 normal